exoplatform/exo-documentation/docs/UserWallet.rst

 |image14|

-To see a transaction details (its status, label, message, amount, the sender and recipient adresses, the contact name and address, the transaction fee and hash) you only have to click on the pull down arrow from the transaction list.
+To see a transaction details (its status, label, message, amount, the sender and recipient adresses, the contact name and address, the transaction fee and hash) just click on the pull down arrow from the transaction list.

 |image15|